PiMaker/MonikAI/README.md

 # License

-The code in this repository is licensed by me, PiMaker, under the terms of the MIT License.
+The code in this repository is available under the terms of the MIT License.
 You can find a copy of the full license text in the `LICENSE` file.

 The art assets have not been created by me, but by Team Salvato.
 Usage is according to Team Salvato's [IP Guidelines](http://teamsalvato.com/ip-guidelines/).